Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

-Figure \ref{fig:Nb-vs-field} shows that the application of an external field to a polycrystalline sample produces two or three broad peaks, label $\alpha=0,2a,2b$ denoting inequivalent Nb sites (the second two by their Wyckoff notation) .
-All peaks shift to higher frequencies as the corresponding dashed ${^{93}\gamma} \mu_o H + \nu_{\mathrm{hf}}^\alpha$ lines.
-The center of each peak is due to the more abundant crystal grains with $\hat c$ orthogonal to the external field, by Eqs.~\ref{eq:frequencyc}--\ref{eq:Deltanu} this behavior is opposite to that of \Cr~ and indicates that the moment on Nb is antiparallel to that of neighbor Cr ions.
-The NMR data also evidences the sizable presence of Nb sites ($\alpha=0$) with a vanishing hyperfine field, discussed in Sec.~\ref{sec:discusCSN}.
+Figure \ref{fig:Nb-vs-field} shows that the application of an external field to the polycrystalline sample produces two or three broad peaks, from inequivalent Nb sites, labeled $\alpha=0,2a,4f$ (the second two by their Wyckoff notation).
+The large powder broadening prevents the resolution of the quadrupole pattern and the best fit of the 2a, 4f sites is obtained with a Gaussian each, in the appropriate fixed amplitude ratio.
+All peaks shift to higher frequencies following the corresponding dashed ${^{93}\gamma} \mu_o H + \nu_{\mathrm{hf}}^\alpha$ lines.
+The positive shift with field, opposite to that of \Cr~, indicates that the moment on Nb is antiparallel to that of neighbor Cr ions.
+The NMR data also evidences the sizable presence of Nb sites ($\alpha=0$) with a vanishing hyperfine field, fitted by two further Gaussians sharing the same center.
+Its origin is possibly due to vacancies in the $2c$ site which would lead to a negligible hybridization for the two $nn$ Nb nuclei, therefore strongly reducing their hyperfine field.
+Unfortunately, a more detailed analysis is not possible with the present powder data.